Sequoyah High School (Georgia)

 Sequoyah High School is a public high school located in Hickory Flat, Georgia, United States.
 It educates students in grades 9–12.
-It opened in the fall of 1990 and is one of six high schools in Cherokee County.
+It opened in the fall of 1990 and is one of seven high schools in Cherokee County, including Cherokee, Etowah, Woodstock, Creekview, River Ridge and I-Grad Virtual Academy.

-The school is informally located in the small neighborhood of Hickory Flat on a three-school plot of land dubbed the Ralph Quarles Educational Complex, consisting of Hickory Flat Elementary, Dean Rusk Middle, and Sequoyah High School.
-The complex is on the northwest block of the intersection of East Cherokee Drive and Hickory Road.

-Preliminary schools in the Sequoyah cluster are Hickory Flat, Indian Knoll, Mountain Road, and Holly Springs Elementaries, and Dean Rusk Middle School.

-In athletics the school participates in Classification AAAA, Region/Area 7.
+In athletics the school participates in Georgia High School Association classification AAAAA, Region/Area 6, consisting of 62 school and 8 schools respectively.
+The Sequoyah Chief's team colors are black and gold.